Microscopic view of rod-shaped microbes in a biofilm, used in wastewater treatment, at 10,000x magnification.

 Organica Biotech is one of the leading companies that has developed advanced biological treatment solutions for industrial and sewage treatment after years of dedicated research in the field.

-Cleanmaxx’s range of products consists of a robust microbial formulation that helps in the degradation of organic waste and boosts the performance of the biological wastewater treatment process.
+Cleanmaxx’s product range includes a robust microbial formulation that helps degrade organic waste and boost the performance of the biological wastewater treatment process.

-You can use Cleanmaxx’s range of products to meet the standards for releasing effluent and protecting the environment as well.
+You can use Cleanmaxx’s range of products to meet the standards for releasing effluent and for protecting the environment.

 Also Read: